 If you think finding an ethical, professional financial planner is simply a matter of Googling “financial planner”, better think again.

 Across Canada (except in Quebec), anyone can currently call themselves a financial planner without having any qualifications to back it up.
 But when it comes to taking care of your finances, now and for the future, you need the best.
 After all, you’ve worked hard for your money, and making it work hard for you means having a professional on your side.

-Before they can become certified, CFP® professionals go through a rigorous program of education, examinations and work experience to prove their worth.
+Before they can become certified, Certified Financial Planner® professionals go through a rigorous program of education, examinations and work experience to prove their worth.

-But that’s not all: FPSC certificants, including CFP professionals, must adhere to the eight-point FPSC® Code of Ethics that emphasizes accountability, to the public, clients and colleagues.
-The Code of Ethics is vigilantly enforced by Financial Planning Standards Council (FPSC), which works in the public interest.
+But that’s not all: FP Canada certificants, including CFP professionals, must adhere to the eight-point FPCanada Code of Ethics that emphasizes accountability, to the public, clients and colleagues.
+The Code of Ethics is vigilantly enforced by FP Canada, which works in the public interest.

 Here are the principles.
 Use them as a measure to find the right professional to help secure your financial future.